ajcwebdev/ryan-gpt/done/2024/2024-04-20-ride-the-lightningjs-w-chris-lorenzo-part-01.md

 ## Chapters

-Below are 30 chapters to cover roughly five hours of content, each chapter spanning about ten minutes.
-Chapter descriptions flow naturally, avoiding formulaic repetition and maintaining a two-paragraph format (75+ words each).

 ### 00:00 – 00:10 • Setting the Stage and Initial Context

 The episode opens with a warm welcome and introductory remarks about what listeners can expect.
 The host notes how this meeting came together and teases the major themes around TV-specific constraints.
 The conversation quickly touches on the unusual challenges that arise when coding for underpowered embedded devices rather than modern desktop or mobile hardware.
 There’s also a quick reference to performance limits that inevitably come up when working with televisions—especially older “smart” models.